radiden/randfuncgen-py/README.md

 optional arguments:
-	-h, --help            show this help message and exit --digitnum DIGITNUM   the amount of digits for the int's values --namelen NAMELEN     length of the random generated variable names and strings --strlen STRLEN       length of the random generated variable content (strings) --funccount FUNCCOUNT amount of functions to generate
+	-h, --help            show this help message and exit --digitnum DIGITNUM   the amount of digits for the ints' values --namelen NAMELEN     length of the random generated variable names and strings --strlen STRLEN       length of the random generated variable content (strings) --funccount FUNCCOUNT amount of functions to generate